SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 ## Updated 02/06/2026

-## Coming Soon: STN and Pixel Pop Overlays for GBC
+## Coming Soon: STN and Pixel Pop Overlays for GBC (These overlays are integer scale only)

 ## STN Overlays